ASTHMA POLICY 2026 - 2027

 Epidemic Thunderstorm Asthma

-Dandenong Valley SDS will be prepared to act on the warnings and advice from the Department of Education and Training when the risk of epidemic thunderstorm asthma is forecast as high.
+Dandenong Valley SDS will be prepared to act on the warnings and advice from the Department of Education when the risk of epidemic thunderstorm asthma is forecast as high.

 Communication

-This policy will be communicated to our school community in the following ways:
+This policy will also be communicated to our school community in the following ways:

 Further information and resources